 A DFB telecom laser at 1550 nm is controlled with a Koheron CTL100-B-400 controller.
 The laser output is separated into two paths: one passing through the spectroscopic cell and the other is a reference beam.
-Detecting both beams using a Koheron PD100B balanced photodector (DC coupled) provides a spectroscopic absorption measurement immune from laser intensity noise.
+Detecting both beams using a Koheron PD100B-DC balanced photodector provides a spectroscopic absorption measurement immune from laser intensity noise.

-The fast output of the PI200 controls the laser diode current, whereas the slow output controls its temperature.
+The fast output of the laser servo controller controls the laser diode current, whereas the slow output controls its temperature.

 A waveform generator connected to the setpoint modulation input of the servo controller performs arbitrary laser frequency modulations.

 Before closing the loop, we send a modulation ramp on the laser controller’s DC input (blue) and observe the photodetector output (yellow) and the error signal (green).

 The error signal is the absorption line displaced by an offset that can be tuned using the setpoint potentiometer of the servo controller.

 For increased sensitivity, one may consider saturating the photodetector outside the absorption line to maximize the signal in the region of interest of the line.

 We tune the current and / or the temperature of the laser to correct its frequency.
 Here, we use the DC input of the laser controller to control the diode current.
 The DC input provides three modulation ranges: high, medium and low.
 On one side, the medium modulation range provides a higher correction depth.
 However, the broadband noise injected to the laser current would be bigger than with the low modulation range.
 On the other side, the low range will inject minimal noise but with reduced dynamic range.